mvysny/karibu-testing/karibu-testing-v10/README.md

 However Vaadin 14.2.0 Maven plugin (Gradle plugin 0.7.0) will install those for you automatically, there's no need for you to do anything.

+### Lit Templates

+Karibu-Testing contains preliminary support for Lit Templates (Vaadin 17+).
+The support is limited - nothing except the basic instantiation of `LitTemplate` has been tested.
+If you're using LitTemplates and they don't work correctly with Karibu-Testing, please open a bug report.

 ## API

 ### Looking up components